 Learning Styles

 Before we go into the actual games, we need to discuss learning styles.
 Your child’s learning style will determine the type of game they will be most likely to enjoy and get the most out of.
-The three primary learning styles are Visual Learners, Auditory Learners, and Kinesthetic Learners.
+The three primary learning styles that impact children in games are Visual Learners, Auditory Learners, and Kinesthetic Learners.
 Visual learners are going to enjoy games with lots of graphics, bright colors, fun artwork, and maybe charts.
 Auditory learners will enjoy games where they get to listen to snippets of stories and hear others have discussions about different aspects of the game.
 Kinesthetic learners enjoy games where they get to be hands-on that have lots of pieces to move and manipulate.
 It’s good to think of the people you are going to be playing with to come up with the best game for your group.

 Eduplay Games